Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 Further down the page, there is a link for "Advanced Settings", click that, and find the "OAuth" tab.

-We want to disable the "OIDC Conformant" for our scenario, because with this enabled, it will hide the values that would be shown in the results that we need from the NemID authentication service.
+We want to disable the **"OIDC Conformant"** for our scenario, because with this enabled, it will hide the values that would be shown in the results that we need from the NemID authentication service.
 This includes the CPR among other things.

 ![Auth0 OAUTH advanced settings]({{site.baseurl}}/_posts/auth0client.PNG)

+Hit "Save Changes".

 ### 2. Devise